a9na/deep-sleep/README.md

 **Deep Sleep** is your nightly RPG for better rest.
 Track your real sleep cycles – deep, REM, light – and dive into a world where sleep is your ultimate game.
 Embark on nightly **“sleep quests”**, level up your **Sleep Score**, collect **badges** for conquering deep sleep milestones, and unlock both virtual and real-world rewards for mastering the art of rest.
-Form guilds with friends, climb the **leaderboards**, and make going to bed the most epic flex in your geek circle.
+Form guilds with friends, climb the **leaderboards**, and make going to bed not a chore, but a new game.

 ---